 Nothing will affect the appearance of your home more dramatically than the materials you use on the exterior.
 When choosing a siding, look for a material that suits the architectural style of your house and the climate you live in.
 Durability and maintenance is also a consideration.
 Most commonly, 2 or 3 different types of siding are used together to add definition and highlight architectural features.
 The list of siding options is lengthy.
 Stone, brick, vinyl siding, wood siding, stucco, board and baton, wood clapboard, cedar shingle siding and engineered wood siding are some of the more common.

 Vinyl is made from a PVC plastic and is usually less expensive to purchase and install than most other siding materials.
-The beauty of vinyl is that it comes in a wide variety of colours, and styles (cedar shakes and board and batten look-alikes) and it doesn’t flake or rot like wood siding can.
+The beauty of vinyl is that it comes in a wide variety of colours, and styles (cedar shakes and board and batten look-alikes) and it doesn’t flake or rot as wood siding can.
 However, on the downside, standard vinyl siding can crack and fade over time.
-To reduce the likelihood of cracking or denting we are seeing innovative solutions that include foam backing and fiberglass rods to help stiffen vinyl panels.
+To reduce the likelihood of cracking or denting, we are seeing innovative solutions that include foam backing and fiberglass rods to help stiffen vinyl panels.
 Vinyl siding is somewhat controversial because of environmental concerns.